sutori-project/sutori-py/README.md

 ```

 Sutori closely mimics the way [CYOA (choose your own adventure)](https://en.wikipedia.org/wiki/Gamebook)
-Gamebook's work, with the small difference is that at the end of each moment, the
+Gamebooks work, with the small difference is that at the end of each moment, the
 user is asked what to do next.